Big Monster Toys

-Big Monster Toys, LLC (BMT), established in May 1988, is a United States-based toy and game inventing and licensing company.
+Big Monster Toys, LLC (BMT), established in May 1988, was a United States-based toy and game inventing and licensing company.

 History

 Big Monster Toys was founded in 1988 by Jeff Breslow, Howard Morrison, and Rouben Terzian, three former partners of Marvin Glass & Associates.
 MGA was one of the pioneers of the post-World War II American toy industry.
 Breslow, Morrison, and Terzian teamed with two principal designers from MGA, Don Rosenwinkel and John Zaruba.
 Together, they formed Breslow Morrison Terzian & Associates" (the initial basis of the "BMT" acronym).

 About

-Big Monster Toys is located in the West Loop of Chicago.
-The studio occupies roughly 18000 sqft of space for over 25 designers.
-Their facilities include an audio recording studio, a full machine shop, plastic molding, electronic design, software programming, 3D printing, a paint shop, exercise equipment, and a digital video authorship and editing facility.
+Big Monster Toys was located in the West Loop of Chicago.
+The studio occupied roughly 18000 sqft of space for over 25 designers.
+Their facilities included an audio recording studio, a full machine shop, plastic molding, electronic design, software programming, 3D printing, a paint shop, exercise equipment, and a digital video authorship and editing facility.

-Big Monster Toys invents and engineers toys from concept to prototype.
-BMT also helps to develop the marketing position, product name, packaging and promotional material for the toys.
-BMT licenses toys to companies throughout the world.
-Their clients include Mattel, Hasbro (and formley Tiger Electronics), Moose, Spin Master, Goliath, Playmates Toys.
+Big Monster Toys invented and engineered toys from concept to prototype.
+BMT also helped to develop the marketing position, product name, packaging and promotional material for the toys.
+BMT licensed toys to companies throughout the world.
+Their clients included Mattel, Hasbro (and formerly Tiger Electronics), Moose, Spin Master, Goliath, Playmates Toys.

-BMT has won numerous industry awards, and is considered a positive supporter of toy invention and the toy industry.
+BMT won numerous industry awards, and was considered a positive supporter of toy invention and the toy industry.
 Breslow, Morrison, and Terzian were inducted into the Toy Industry Hall of Fame, in 1998, for their successful 31-year collaborative efforts.

+On November 29, 2023, the company ceased all future operations and laid off its entire workforce.
+On December 28, 2023, partner Sam Unsicker confirmed that while the staff had been dismissed, the business remained operational for the purpose of collecting ongoing royalties.